-For example, if the wrong engagement partner was identified on Form AP, the firm is required to amend the filing to identify the correct engagement partner.
-Similarly, if an other accounting firm was required to be disclosed at the time of the initial filing but was not,14 the firm is required to amend the filing to include the omitted other accounting firm.
+if an other accounting firm was required to be disclosed at the time of the initial filing but was not, 13 the firm is required to amend the filing to include the omitted other accounting firm.

 2. Situations Where an Amendment Is Not Appropriate or Not Required